 The Project Green STOP aims to increase the number of green areas in cities, beginning with Sarajevo.
-Along with providing the aesthetics, the suitable planted greenery contributes to the reduction of PM particles in the air while also serving as a platform to raise environmental awareness among the citizens.
+Along with providing the aesthetics, the suitable planted greenery contributes to the reduction of PM particles in the air, while also serving as a platform to raise environmental awareness among the citizens.

 Main objectives of this project are:

-- Reduction of storm-water runoff by retaining precipitation
+- Reduce storm-water runoff by retaining precipitation

 The main benefits of the project underpin triple-bottom line, including: environmental, social and economic aspects.

-- The accompanying environmental campaign will aim to first and foremost inform public on the benefits of the roof and its miniature ecosystem as well as its contribution to the quality of life in Sarajevo.
+- The accompanying environmental campaign will aim first and foremost to inform public on the benefits of the roof and its miniature ecosystem, as well as its contribution to the quality of life in Sarajevo.
 The promotional material at the station itself is followed by a web page containing detailed information on how every resident can contribute within their own residency.